mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Buckets

-1. Buckets are a simple flet structure.
+1. Buckets are a simple flat structure.
 You can have multiple buckets, but cannot have a sub-bucket.
 2. A bucket can store an unlimited number of files.
 3. Files are automatically replicated on multiple devices in multiple facilities, **within a region**.
 4. Bucket names are glocal, must be unique across all AWS accounts.